Ernest Bai Koroma: Early life and education

 Ernest Bai Koroma was born on 2 October 1953 in Makeni, Bombali District in the Northern Province of British Sierra Leone.
 He was born into a Christian family in the predominantly Muslim north.
 Koroma was raised in a predominantly ethnic Temne household and is a fluent speaker of the Temne and Limba languages, his parents' mother tongues.

 His father, Sylvanus Koroma, was of Temne and Loko heritage and grew up in a Temne household.
 He was born in the Makari Gbanti chiefdom, Bombali District.
 He worked for years as a bible school teacher at the Wesleyan Church in Makeni.

 Koroma's mother, Alice Koroma (27 June 1932 – 6 July 2012), was an ethnic Biriwa Limba from the small rural town of Kamabai, also in Bombali District.
 She entered local politics in the 1960s, and was elected as a member of the All People's Congress (APC) to the Makeni city council.
 Alice Koroma was women's leader of the APC Bombali District branch.
 She was also a strong supporter of President Siaka Stevens' administration, when the APC leader was elected.
 Alice Koroma later worked for most of her career as a primary school teacher in Makeni.

 Koroma attended the Sierra Leone Church Primary School in Makeni.
 For higher education, he went to the Magburaka Government Secondary School for Boys in Magburaka, Tonkolili District (about 25 miles from his hometown of Makeni).
 He graduated in 1973.
 He moved to the capital Freetown to attend Fourah Bay College, from where he graduated in 1976 with a degree in Business Management.

 Soon after graduating from Fourah Bay College, Koroma became a teacher at St. Francis Secondary School in Makeni (1976–78).

+Life after presidency

+After leaving office on 4th day of April 2018, former president Ernest Bai Koroma relocate to his home town, Makeni.
+Ernest Bai Koroma divided his time between his private residences in Makeni City and Goderich, Freetown.
+However, Makeni became his principal residence after his presidency.
+During his staying at Makeni, former president, Koroma announces his retirement from active politics, even after his announce, he still remain one of the most influential politician in Sierra Leone despite announcing his retirement from active politics.

+At Makeni, Koroma adopted a quieter and private lifestyle than when he was an active politician.
+He regularly received visitors at his residence in Makeni, including senior APC officials, religious leaders, diplomats, ordinary citizens, traditional and community leaders.
+His party members frequently visiting him for informal meetings, seek advice or simply pay courtesy calls.